ajwills72/rminr/docs/README.md

 - [Statistical power](power.html): How to calculate the statistical power of experiments.

+    - [More on statistical power](effsize_from_papers.html): A deeper discussion on statistical power, including: (1) relation between statistical power and the replication crisis, (2) better standards for statistical power, (3) how to improve effect size, (4) estimating effect size from previous work.

 - [Data preprocessing](preproc.html): Getting data from lab-based (OpenSesame) experiments into a format closer to something you can actually analyse, in five steps: loading, selecting, filtering, summarising, and combining.
+Also covers combining data frames, renaming columns, and using **loops**.
+    - [More on preprocessing](more-on-preproc.html): A slightly more advanced worksheet, covering adding columns to a data frame, and subsetting strings.

 - [Within-subject differences](anova1.html): Data preprocessing (pivoting and mutating).
 One-factor within-subject Bayesian ANOVA.
+Pairwise comparisons, multiple comparisons.

 - [Understanding interactions](anova2.html): Learn what an interaction is, and learn how to do line plots at the same time.

-- [Factorial differences](anova3.html): Two-factor Bayesian ANOVA (one within, one between)
+- [Factorial differences](anova3.html): Two-factor Bayesian ANOVA (one within, one between), plus dvice on: pairwise comparisons, better graphs, reporting Bayesian ANOVA, and ordinal (i.e. ordered) independent variables.

-### Extension resources

-* [More on Bayes Factors](more-on-bf.html).
-A more detailed discussion of Bayes Factors.

 ## 6. Going further with R